HTTPArchive/almanac.httparchive.org/src/content/en/2020/ecommerce.md

 Improving core web vitals score will be a priority for ecommerce businesses due to changes announced by Google and marketing teams using Web Push Notifications should keep an eye on their notifications stats using CRUX to not get caught by upcoming abusing notifications changes.
 Tag Managers still seem to cause lot of friction between marketing and engineering teams and solutions like Google Tag Manager server side tagging will make some inroads but we don't expect a lot to change in 2021 and this will be more like 3-5 years journey but community need to ask their respective third parties to provide compatible solutions to further evolve this ecosystem.

-Considering limitations that we are looking only homepage data for this analysis, we would like to hear from community what else we should cover in next year's analysis.
+While remembering the limitation that we are looking only homepage data for this analysis, we would like to hear from community what else we should cover in next year's analysis.
 We have covered some possibilities of further analysis in section above and [any feedback is greatly appreciated](https://discuss.httparchive.org/t/2052).